Opel: 1970–2017

 During the 1970s and 1980s, the Vauxhall and Opel ranges were rationalised into one consistent range across Europe.

-The 1973 version of the Opel Kadett was later rebadged in hatchback, saloon and estate form as the Vauxhall Chevette for the UK market, with German factories producing the opel versions.
-The Opel Ascona of this era was sold on the UK market (and produced in both British and continental factories) as the Vauxhall Cavalier.
-Both of these cars had mild styling changes, as did the flagship Opel Rekord and Vauxhall Carlton saloon and estate ranges which went on sale towards the end of the 1970s.
+The 1973 version of the Opel Kadett was later rebadged in hatchback, saloon, and estate form as the Vauxhall Chevette for the UK market, with German factories producing the Opel versions.
+The Opel Ascona of this era was sold on the UK market (and made in British and continental factories) as the Vauxhall Cavalier.
+Both of these cars had mild styling changes, as did the flagship Opel Rekord and Vauxhall Carlton saloon and estate ranges, which went on sale towards the end of the 1970s.

-By the 1970s, Opel had emerged as the stronger of GM's two European brands; Vauxhall was the third-best selling brand in Great Britain after the British Motor Corporation (later British Leyland) but made only a modest impact elsewhere.
-The two companies were direct competitors outside of each other's respective home markets, but mirroring US automaker Ford's decision to merge its British and German subsidiaries in the late 1960s, GM followed the same precedent.
-Opel and Vauxhall had loosely collaborated before, but serious efforts to merge the two companies' operations and product families into one did not start until the 1970s – which had Vauxhall's complete product line replaced by vehicles built on Opel-based platforms – the only exception to the rule being the Bedford CF panel van, the only solely Vauxhall design which was marketed as an Opel on the Continent.
-By the turn of the 1980s, the two brands were in effect, one and the same.
+By the 1970s, Opel had emerged as the stronger of GM's two European brands; Vauxhall was the third-best-selling brand in Great Britain after the British Motor Corporation (later British Leyland) but made only a modest impact elsewhere.
+The two companies were direct competitors outside of each other's respective home markets.
+Still, mirroring US automaker Ford's decision to merge its British and German subsidiaries in the late 1960s, GM followed the same precedent.
+Opel and Vauxhall had loosely collaborated before, but serious efforts to merge the two companies' operations and product families into one did not start until the 1970s – which had Vauxhall's complete product line replaced by vehicles built on Opel-based platforms – the only exception to the rule being the Bedford CF panel van.
+This only solely Vauxhall design was marketed as an Opel on the continent.
+By the turn of the 1980s, the two brands were, in effect, the same.

-Opel's first front-wheel drive car - the new version of the Kadett - entered production in 1979, initially built in Germany and Belgium.
-It was sold in the UK alongside the stronger selling Vauxhall version - the Astra - which also entered UK production in 1981.
+Opel's first front-wheel drive car – the new version of the Kadett – entered production in 1979, initially built in Germany and Belgium.
+It was sold in the UK alongside the stronger-selling Vauxhall version – the Astra – which entered UK production in 1981.

-During the 1970s, Opel expressed interest in building an additional production facility in Spain, and eventually settled on a location near Zaragoza, with the intention of building a new supermini for the 1980s there.
+During the 1970s, Opel expressed interest in building an additional production facility in Spain and eventually settled on a location near Zaragoza, intending to develop a new supermini for the 1980s there.
 The factory opened in 1982, and its first product was the Opel Corsa (imported to the UK as the Vauxhall Nova from 1983).

 The Ascona switched to front-wheel drive for an all-new General Motors J-Car global model format in 1981, with the Cavalier nameplate continuing for the UK market.
 The Kadett was revamped again in 1984, and became the company's first winner of the European Car of the Year accolade.
 The Rekord's successor, the Opel Omega (still Vauxhall Carlton in the UK), achieved the same success two years later.